havardh/workflow/packages/workflow-layout/Readme.md

 The purpose of the layout package is to decouple the interface for writing layouts and implementing windows manager adapters.
-This package takes a flow defined in the for of an abstract flow tree (`AFT`) and transform it into a concrete flow tree (CFT).
+This package takes a flow defined in the form of an abstract flow tree (`AFT`) and transform it into a concrete flow tree (CFT).
 The `CFT` is the common interface which is supported by all windows manager adapter, while an `AFT` is more expressive and eases writing layouts.

 This package is replaceable as long as the replacement produces a tree which adheres to the rules of the `CFT`.

 ## Usage